KonradStanski/superConductor/README.md

 # Super Conductor Simulation
 This is a visual representation of the quantum phase states of the cooper pair bonding present within a type I superconductor.
-I learned all the physics present within this simulation while there.
+I learned all the physics present within this simulation while attending issyp 2016 in Waterloo Ontario.
 This particular simulation uses the XY Monte Carlo random sampling method to get a running time that is reasonable on a modern pc.
 Running a perfect simulation of a type I superconductor without this statistical approximation would require the computing strength of a supercomputer.
 For this reason, the Monte Carlo random sampling algorithm is a very powerful tool as it allows semi-accurate